 According to the American Cancer Society, symptoms of lung cancer usually do not appear until the disease is already advanced to late Stage III and IV, where treatments are less effective.
-Unfortunately, the lung cancer five-year survival rates (16.6%) are lower than many other cancers, such as colon (64.2%), breast (89.2%) and prostate (99.2%), because the early Stage that is more responsive to treatments goes undetected.
-The good news is that if caught in pre-symptomatic Stage I, the prognosis is significantly more encouraging.
+Unfortunately, the lung cancer five-year survival rates (16.6%) are lower than many other cancers, such as colon (64.2%), breast (89.2%) and prostate (99.2%), because the early stage of lung cancer that is more responsive to treatments goes undetected.
+However, according to data from the American Cancer Society, lung cancer survival is better with earlier diagnosis.
+Our mission at VisionGate is to have a positive impact and save lives using our LuCED® lung test to help find lung cancer at an early stage – when treatment options are more effective.

 The LuCED test is not yet available to the public.
-It is a Laboratory Developed Test (LDT) that will be performed in our CLIA laboratory.
 In the meantime, please enter your name and email the form to the right so we can notify you as soon as it is launched through VBL.

 Below are some Frequently Asked Questions: